When you heap wood mulch in your yard, it’s not like you’re sending out an invitation for termites or water.

 - Be vigilant.
 Keep checking your home’s foundation for signs of termites, especially mud tubes and deadwood droppings.
 Also, look out for termite activity within your home and deal with it swiftly to minimize damage.

-- Clog-free gutters: Check and clear leaves, dirt, and debris from your gutters so rainwater can flow quickly.
+- Maintain clog-free gutters: Check and clear leaves, dirt, and debris from your gutters so rainwater can flow quickly.
 Ensure the downspout extends a couple of feet from the perimeter of your home.

 If you suspect that your soggy or mulch-filled garden is making your basement wet, get in touch with the basement waterproofing experts in Columbus, OH.
 The professionals at Ohio Basement Authority will provide you with a free basement waterproofing inspection and quote along with a clear roadmap to keep your basement dry.